 Open a URL when placing an Outbound call

 Similarly to the functionality described above, many CRM Integration tools will allow you to open up a custom configured URL automatically in a web browser window when a call is originated from within your CRM software.
+You can pass the Caller-ID number of the number being dialed to your web application in a variable to allow you to look up your customer information by Caller-ID information.
+Also available, along with caller-ID number information, is the caller-ID name and the extension number of the extension placing the call.red URL automatically in a web browser window when a call is originated from within your CRM software.
 You can pass the caller-ID number of the number being dialed to your web application in a variable to allow you to look up your customer information by caller-ID information.
 Also available, along with caller-ID number information, is the caller-ID name and the extension number of the extension placing the call.

 Detailed Call Records

-For some CRM integrations, the logged historical records of each call are needed in order to compile a history of calls between customers and agents.
-Although this is an advanced, customized integration that will be very specific to your CRM application, we do sometimes get requests for this.
-You can collect the call data records (CDR) from your call accounting system in Comma Separated Values (CSV) format and insert them into a database of your choice, or store them in the software with a specified PC or laptop design with adequate storage to handle your call reporting achives.
+FFor some CRM integrations, the logged historical records of each call are needed in order to compile a history of calls between customers and agents.
+Although this is an advanced, customized integration that will be very specific to your CRM application, we do sometimes get requests for this application.
+You can collect the call data records (CDR) from your call accounting system in Comma Separated Values (CSV) format and insert them into a database of your choice, or store them in the software with a specified PC or laptop design with adequate storage to handle your call reporting archives.
 Products such as Metropolis Office Watch, Office Watch XT and Profit Watch are considered the very best in the industry for management of historical call data.
-For many desktop software applications, this information can be provided in call records for the individual user as well.

 Custom Call Routing and Special Configuration

 Many call centers operate multiple queues, and want to be able to intelligently route calls to different Queues using number dialed (DID) or by more specific information entered by the customer.
-The NetFortris/Fonality Call Center Edition already includes a Call Sequence item named “Go to Submenu by Number Dialed” that you can use to route calls based on what phone number was dialed by the caller.
-However, sometimes more intelligent routing is desired for applications like the following:
+The NetFortris/Fonality Call Center Edition already includes a call sequence item called “Go to Submenu by Number Dialed” that you can use to route calls based on what phone number was dialed by the caller.
+However, sometimes more intelligent routing (Sometimes called “Skills Based Routing”) is desired for applications like the following:

 - Prompt caller for contract number, and be routed to a priority queue if they have an active contract in your database.